When is the best time to sell our home?

 Two facts - 1.
 Real estate agents love auctions more than consumers do.
 2. A minority of properties as a whole sell at auction.
 The vast majority of properties sell by way of negotiation.
 There are several different methods of sale and it is important you understand the different methods so you can make an informed decision so you can achieve the highest possible price.

-Why should I use Kim Freeman Real Estate and not one of the more established agents?
+Why should I use Kim Freeman Real Estate?

-Our agency is new and fresh, backed up by a wealth of experience in buying and selling real estate as a full-time profession for decades.
+We'll get you the highest possible price.
+Our agency is backed up by a wealth of experience in buying and selling real estate as a full-time profession for decades.
 Kim, herself, is a third generation real estate professional.

 How is Kim Freeman Real Estate different from other agencies?